|

 5. Comment

-Where, as is usually the case, a party has a need to call testimonial evidence to establish the credibility of their case, the use of written or telephone hearings in administrative proceedings can result in a serious degradation of natural justice.
+Where, as is usually the case, a party has a need to call testimonial evidence to establish the credibility of their case, the use of written, ZOOM or telephone hearings in administrative proceedings can result in a serious degradation of natural justice.
 It is integral to the use of testimony in fact-finding that the adjudicator and all parties are able to view the demeanour and expression of witnesses first-hand, and to test their credibility by cross-examination.
+Limiting this ability to 'view' to voice-only - or even through a fuzzy ZOOM video-link - makes a mockery of the last measure of the historically-crucial hearing process, a loss of Magna Carta proportions.

-Further, while written hearings are justifiable where solely legal issues are in dispute (or where hearing or speech impediments are a factor), it is my opinion that the holding of anything short of a full oral hearing in the important areas that modern administrative tribunals govern is a profound degradation of both the rights and the respect accorded parties that must, of necessity, have recourse to these administrative regimes (see that discussion in Ch.10, s.5 "Abuse of Process").
+While written hearings are justifiable where solely legal issues are in dispute (or where hearing or speech impediments are a factor), it is my opinion that the holding of anything short of a full oral in-person hearing in the important areas that modern administrative tribunals govern is a profound degradation of both the rights and the respect accorded parties that must, of necessity, have recourse to in these current administrative regimes (see that discussion in Ch.5: "Abuse of Process").

-As a practical matter, the most predominant 'alternative' procedure that will be accorded to parties are electronic (read 'telephone') hearings.
+As a practical matter, the most predominant 'alternative' procedure that will be accorded to parties are electronic (read ZOOM or 'telephone') hearings.
 While convenient from the perspective of the tribunal members and counsel conducting them - ie. those who are culturally familiar with these processes, and while cost-saving (at least from the micro-economic perspective of the tribunal), these procedures take no account of the situation of the average administrative-litigant.
-That litigant, already starting from a position of unfamiliarity with the law and intimidation of legal process - is now channelled into an adjudication process that strips them of all sensory inputs respecting the process except one: voice.
-Further, even voice - that sole remaining sensory attachment to the process that they have - is degraded as the party struggles to identify just 'who is saying what'.
+That litigant, already starting from a position of unfamiliarity with the law and intimidation of legal process - is now channelled into an adjudication process that strips them of the natural human sensory inputs respecting a crucial legal process.

-For all the respect and consideration these people are accorded they may as well be at the bottom of a well, arguing with faceless voices in the daylight above to grant them justice.
+For all the respect and consideration these citizens are accorded they may as well be at the bottom of a well, arguing with voices in the daylight above to grant them justice.